kshashov/method-scopes/Article.md

     }
 ```

 That’s all.
-Everything we need is just declare the bean post processor and start using our own method scopes.
+Everything we need is just declare the bean post processor and start using our method scopes.

+#### DefaultPointcutAdvisor
+TODO

 ### Conclusion
 This is already enough to prove the viability of our prototype but it would be nice to do a few tweaks:
-* Consider using AspectJ instead of runtime proxies.
-It works at compile time, so we would shorten the startup time a bit
+* Consider using aspects instead of runtime proxies
-* Or at least add a configuration properties to set additional filtering of beans in the bean post processor
+* Add some configuration properties to set additional filtering of beans in the bean post processor
 * Add the ability to set a custom listener to handle scope changing.
 For example, it may be useful for us to keep track of a case when a master scope is created inside a replica scope
 * Add the ability to set a group for a scope, so that the application can have several non-overlapping sets of scopes for different purposes